41 Reasons InDesign is the Best Design Tool for Your Business

 8. Published Books

-While I have not used InDesign for this yet (though I definitely will one day), this is where professional books are created and formatted.
+I used InDesign to create my first self published book, this is where professional books are created and formatted.
 InDesign allows you to create beautiful custom layouts and you can get as creative as you want (look at my Create a Biz on the Go Guide in my examples below) in order to help get your message across.

 There are sooooo many tools in InDesign geared towards book making, but you can also keep it really simple and just use a template to get you started.